aplteam/Tatin/docs/FirstStepsWithTatin.md

 They are injected into a namespace `TatinVars` which in turn is injected into the top package namespace.

-I> Of course this means that theoretically there could be a name clash, but it is unlikely that the name `TatinVars` is used for anything else but Tatin, and even if so, as a developer you have the tools available to deal with that.
+W> Of course this means that theoretically there could be a name clash, but then the name `TatinVars` should certainly not be used by any package author.

-Some of them always exist, some of them only under certain circumstances.
+Strictly speaking `TatinVars` is a misnomer because the namespace carries just functions, and not a single variable, but all but one of those act as constants, and the exception `GetFullPath2-AssetsFolder` was introduced at a later stage, so it was decided to stick with the name `TatinVars` for compatability.

+Note that we refer to, say, `HOME` as a character vector because the niladic function `HOME` returns a character vector.

 ##### ASSETS